 Talent inserts the sample into the fluorometer to quantify.

+A screen statement for quantification of pooled library on bioanalyzer or tapestation.

 Targeted Sequencing Protocol

 Sequence each pooled library using custom sequencing primers and the sequencing reagent kit on a Next Generation Sequencer following the manufacturer’s instructions for 125 cycle paired-end sequencing [1-TXT].